praveenksekaran/StudyofAI/LLM/ArchitectingGenAISolutions.md

 the importance of a pragmatic approach, focusing on what it takes to move a GenAI idea from a simple experiment to a production-ready product, highlighting the unique challenges and considerations in the AI space.

-Key Concepts & Ideas
+# Key Concepts & Ideas
-● The GenAI Product Lifecycle: The session framed the building process in several key stages:
+The GenAI Product Lifecycle: key stages
-○ Technology & Tool Selection: Choosing the right stack based on the problem and team comfort.
+● Technology & Tool Selection: Choosing the right stack based on the problem and team comfort.
-○ Cost & Scalability Forecasting: Estimating potential costs (especially for GPUs and APIs) and planning for user traffic.
+● Cost & Scalability Forecasting: Estimating potential costs (especially for GPUs and APIs) and planning for user traffic.
-○ Pre-Development Validation: Testing core AI capabilities and edge cases before building the full application.
+● Pre-Development Validation: Testing core AI capabilities and edge cases before building the full application.
-○ Product Design & User Flow: Mapping out the user journey and application features.
+● Product Design & User Flow: Mapping out the user journey and application features.
-○ Architecture & Data Modeling: Designing the technical backend and database structure.
+● Architecture & Data Modeling: Designing the technical backend and database structure.
-○ Pre-Production Checks: Ensuring reliability, security, and performance before launch.
+● Pre-Production Checks: Ensuring reliability, security, and performance before launch.

-● Cost Management in AI: GPU costs are a major factor.
+## Cost Management in AI:
+GPU costs are a major factor.
 The lecture highlighted the difference between usage-based pricing (paying per API call, e.g., for a base model) and time-based pricing (paying for how long a GPU is running, e.g., for a custom-deployed model).
 It's crucial to set budgets and monitor usage to avoid unexpected bills.
-● The Importance of Pre-Development Validation: Because GenAI models can be non-deterministic, it's vital to test the core AI functionality extensively before investing heavily in building the surrounding application.
+## The Importance of Pre-Development Validation:
+Because GenAI models can be
+non-deterministic, it's vital to test the core AI functionality extensively before investing heavily in building the surrounding application.
 This involves benchmarking different models, assessing quality and consistency, and identifying potential failure modes (edge cases).
-● System Architecture for AI Apps: A typical architecture might include:
+## System Architecture for AI Apps:
+A typical architecture might include:
 ○ Frontend (Client-side): The user interface where the user interacts.
 ○ Backend: Handles business logic and API requests.
 ○ Message Queue: A system to manage and queue requests (e.g., image generation jobs) to avoid overloading the GPU resources.
 ○ GPU Workers: The computational units that run the AI models.
 ○ Database & Storage: For persisting user data, generated content, and other application state.
-● Handling 3rd Party API Limitations: When building with multiple AI services (e.g., OpenAI, 11Labs, Replicate), it's essential to be aware of their specific limitations, such as rate limits (requests per second) and concurrency limits (simultaneous requests).
+## Handling 3rd Party API Limitations:
+When building with multiple AI services (e.g.,
+OpenAI, 11Labs, Replicate), it's essential to be aware of their specific limitations, such as rate limits (requests per second) and concurrency limits (simultaneous requests).
 The application architecture must be designed to handle these gracefully.

-Tools & Frameworks Introduced
+## Tools & Frameworks
 ● Playground AI: Used as the primary example of a user-facing AI image generation application to frame the discussion.
 ● Replicate: A platform for deploying and running AI models.
 Highlighted for its ease of